-This protective factor is simply about reaching out in times of need.
-Sometimes we all need help locating and accessing support and services to help minimize stress caused by challenges.
-Helping families identify and access support needs to be done in a way that helps them build confidence and skills to get what they need.
+The protective factor, Concrete Support in Times of Need, is simply about reaching out in times of need.
+Sometimes we all need help locating and accessing support and services that address our needs and help minimize stress caused by challenges.
+Helping families identify and access concrete supports needs to be done in a way that helps them build confidence and skills to get what they need in the future.
 Families need to know how to ask for help, they need to know and understand their rights, and many need help navigating complex service systems.